 I saw an episode on Unique Sweets tv show when this place got featured.
-It's one of those days when i just woke up and I can't handle the news so I am watching cooking channel.
 I thought the black sesame and cardamom in a cake would be an interesting taste.
 I just wrote down the ingredients and then leave the rest to math and science.

 I do not know what else to say but this is one of the freaking delicious cake I have ever tasted!
 This recipe is for keeps.
 It's crunchy inside and out but moist and fluffy too at the same time.

 TIP: I buy exotic and imported spices like cardamom when on clearance.
 Or buy online so you can choose the cheapest seller.

 And that's the reason why I was able to make this after 2 years of dreaming of making it.

 1 ½ T cardamom powder (read procedure below)